-Approximately 93% of patients reached the 12 month assessment in the trial, consistent with a rigorously executed trial.
-We subsequently announced that VBLOC therapy-treated patients were maintaining their weight loss at 18 months and 24 months with an EWL of 23.5% and 21.1%, respectively.
+Approximately 93% of patients reached the 12 month assessment in the trial, consistent with a rigorously executed trial. vBloc Therapy-treated patients maintained their weight loss at 18 months and 24 months with an EWL of 23.5% and 21.1%, respectively.
 The trial's positive safety profile also continued throughout this reported time period.